|Quick Facts: Preschool and Childcare Center Directors|

 |2014 Median Pay||

 $45,260 per year

 |Work Experience in a Related Occupation||Less than 5 years|

-Preschool and childcare center directors direct and lead staffs, oversee daily activities, and prepare plans and budgets.
+Preschool and childcare center directors supervise and lead staffs, oversee daily activities, design curriculums, and prepare budgets.
 They are responsible for all aspects of their center’s program.

-Education requirements range from a high school diploma to a college degree.
-Most states require these directors to have experience in early childhood education.
-Some states or employers require preschool and childcare center directors to have a nationally recognized certification such as the Child Development Associate (CDA) certification.
+A college degree and experience in early childhood education is typically required to become a preschool and childcare center director.
+Some states or employers require preschool and childcare center directors to have a nationally recognized credential, such as the Child Development Associate (CDA).

-Employment of preschool and childcare center directors is projected to grow 17 percent from 2012 to 2022, faster than the average for all occupations.
-Continued demand for preschool programs and childcare is expected to contribute to growth.
+Employment of preschool and childcare center directors is projected to grow 7 percent from 2014 to 2024, about as fast as the average for all occupations.
+Overall job opportunities for preschool and childcare center directors are expected to be favorable.

 Compare the job duties, education, job growth, and pay of preschool and childcare center directors with similar occupations.